 17.13 It is considered that the premises are provided with reasonable arrangements for means of escape for disabled people.
-Comments: N/A Yes No 17.4 - It is a requirement that all flat doors can be the use of a key.
-A survey needs to be carried to ut 17.11(a) - Due to there being two means of escap balcony none of the flat entrance doors are required construction. en 17.11(b) - Both staircases are open throughout its height.
+Comments: N/A Yes No 17.4 - It is a requirement that all flat doors can be opened from the inside without the use of a key.
+A survey needs to be carried to ensure that this is the case.
+17.11(a) - Due to there being two means of escape, from each level, via an open balcony none of the flat entrance doors are required to be of a fire resisting construction.
+17.11(b) - Both staircases are open throughout its height.
 A fire in any part of the building could potentially smoke log both staircases, preventing persons from escaping.
 Both staircases need to be separated from the open balconies to give 30 minutes fire resistance to the stair.
 It is acceptable for the lift to be within the newly formed protected staircase.
-30 17.1(c) - There is a flat opening into the staircase, ground floor, main entrance.
+17.1(c) - There is a flat opening into the staircase, ground floor, main entrance.
 This staircase lobby needs to be protected.
 The flat door needs to be constructed from 30 minutes fire resistance, fitted with intumescent heat and cold smoke seals, an approved self-closing device and intumescent letter box.
-Furthermore, a fire resisting lobby/corridor needs to be created internal to the flat so providing the appropriate protection to the staircase. ed 17.11(d) - The pump room door, ground floor lobber 30 minutes fire resistance, fitted with intumescent Locked when not in use. om 17.11(e) - On a number of the floors it was noted that cabling had been enclosed in plastic trunking.
+Furthermore, a fire resisting lobby/corridor needs to be created internal to the flat so providing the appropriate protection to the staircase.
+17.11(d) - The pump room door, ground floor lobb 30 minutes fire resistance, fitted with intumescent Locked when not in use. om 17.11(e) - On a number of the floors it was noted that cabling had been enclosed in plastic trunking.
 Under BS7671 of the Electrical Regulations it is a requirement that cabling is supported by fire-resistant fastenings and fixings which are not liable to premature collapse in extreme heat.
-A survey of cabling should be carried out and the appropriate action taken in accordance with BS7671. that to 17.11(f) - The porch entrance sides, ground floor, needs to be replaced with 30 minutes fire resistan affect this means of escape. could upg 17.11(g) - The double doors to the bin chute area, grounds floor, should be replaced or upgraded to give a minimum of 30 minutes fire resistance, fitted with intumescent heat and cold smoke seals.
-11(h) - The electric cupboard, ground floor, at ape should be made up to an FD30S fire door se of th ne se conda ry me ans of 18.
-N leasures to Limit Fire Spread and De velop ment It is considered that there is: 18.1 compartmentation of a reasonable standard 3 \boxtimes Yes No 18.2 Reasonable limitation of linings that might promote fire spread. \boxtimes Yes No 18.3 As far as can reasonably be ascertained, fire dampers are provided as necessary to protect critical means of escape against passage of fire, smoke and combustion products in the early stages of a fire? ^{3, 4} N/A Yes No 18.4 Is fire spread to or from other buildings reasonable taking into account storage between buildings \boxtimes Yes No
+A survey of cabling should be carried out and the appropriate action taken in accordance with BS7671.
+17.11(f) - The porch entrance sides, ground floor, to the secondary stair case needs to be replaced with 30 minutes fire resistance.
+A fire in the adjacent flat could affect this means of escape.

+17.11(g) - The double doors to the bin chute area, grounds floor, should be replaced or upgraded to give a minimum of 30 minutes fire resistance, fitted with intumescent heat and cold smoke seals.
+17.11(h) - The electric cupboard, ground floor, at the base of the secondary means of escape should be made up to an FD30S fire door.
+18. Measures to Limit Fire Spread and Development It is considered that there is: 18.1 compartmentation of a reasonable standard $\boxtimes$ Yes No 18.2 Reasonable limitation of linings that might promote fire spread. $\boxtimes$ Yes No 18.3 As far as can reasonably be ascertained, fire dampers are provided as necessary to protect critical means of escape against passage of fire, smoke and combustion products in the early stages of a fire?
+N/A Yes No 18.4 Is fire spread to or from other buildings reasonable taking into account storage between buildings $\boxtimes$ Yes No